Archimedes: Legacy

 Sometimes called the father of mathematics and mathematical physics, historians of science and mathematics almost universally agree that Archimedes was the finest mathematician from antiquity.

 Classical antiquity

-The reputation that Archimedes had for mechanical inventions in classical antiquity is well-documented; Athenaeus recounts in his Deipnosophistae how Archimedes supervised the construction of the largest known ship in antiquity, the Syracusia, while Apuleius talks about his work in catoptrics.
-Plutarch had claimed that Archimedes disdained mechanics and focused primarily on pure geometry, but this is generally considered to be a mischaracterization by modern scholarship, fabricated to bolster Plutarch's own Platonist values rather than to an accurate presentation of Archimedes, and, unlike his inventions, Archimedes' mathematical writings were little known in antiquity outside of the works of Alexandrian mathematicians.
-The first comprehensive compilation was not made until c.
-530 AD by Isidore of Miletus in Byzantine Constantinople, while Eutocius' commentaries on Archimedes' works earlier in the same century opened them to wider readership for the first time.
+The reputation that Archimedes had for mechanical inventions in classical antiquity is well-documented; Athenaeus recounts in his Deipnosophistae how Archimedes launched the largest known ship in antiquity, the Syracusia, while Apuleius talks about his work in catoptrics.
+Plutarch had claimed that Archimedes disdained mechanics and focused primarily on pure geometry, but this is generally considered to be a mischaracterization by modern scholarship, fabricated to bolster Plutarch's own Platonist values rather than to an accurate presentation of Archimedes.

 Middle ages

-Archimedes' work was translated into Arabic by Thābit ibn Qurra (836–901 AD), and into Latin via Arabic by Gerard of Cremona (c.
-1114–1187).
-Direct Greek to Latin translations were later done by William of Moerbeke (c.
-1215–1286) and Iacobus Cremonensis (c.
-1400–1453).
+Archimedes' work was translated into Arabic by Thābit ibn Qurra, and into Latin via Arabic by Gerard of Cremona.
+Direct Greek to Latin translations were later done by William of Moerbeke and Iacobus Cremonensis.